Jeremy Pena Preview, Player Props: Astros vs. Athletics

-The Houston Astros, including Jeremy Pena and his .455 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starter Mason Miller and the Oakland Athletics at Minute Maid Park, Monday at 8:10 PM ET.
+On Tuesday, Jeremy Pena (batting .318 in his past 10 games) and the Houston Astros face the Oakland Athletics, whose starting pitcher will be JP Sears.
+First pitch is at 8:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Padres.
+He had two hits (going 2-for-4) in his most recent game against the Athletics.

 Jeremy Pena Game Info & Props vs. the Athletics